pennstategeog467/pennstategeog467.github.io/_posts/2015-1-24-project-two.md

   * begin tracing buildings within your area
   * tag buildings appropriately and square building polygons
   * regularly save edits
-4. Track progress by creating a before and after map with Mapbox Studio
-  * create a Mapbox account
-  * open the OSM Bright style in Mapbox Studio
-  * reference provided coordinates/dimensions and generate a map of contributed data

 # 1. Become an OpenStreetMap Contributor